 The Importance of “Being There”

 Along with the joy of children come challenges, as well.
 One that many parents face is the cost of items that little ones simply must have.
 Diapers, for instance, are absolute essentials, and the average cost of diapering just one child is approximately $76.00 per month.
 Factor in single parenthood, a fixed income and struggles with mental illness, and you have a situation that can be very challenging.
 With time, education and patience, however, growth happens.
-The Bridge social worker shared this story.
+The Bridge social worker, Sarah McCabe, MSW shares this story.

 “On Wednesday, August 3, I received a call from the front desk.
 ‘Margie is here, and she has money for you.’
 At first, I thought she was offering to pay for the diapers that I had given her on her last visit, but it wasn’t that, at all.
 Margie had brought money to be deposited into a diaper account so that, when she ran out of diapers, she would be able to buy more.
 I was so excited!
 After two years of talking and trying different approaches, it finally clicked!
 Margie now realized the importance of setting aside money so that her baby would have diapers for the whole month.
 Personal responsibility.
 Money management.
 Planning for the future.
 What might, to some, seem like a small thing was, in fact, a really BIG deal.”